ChaitanyaAnnamreddy/DevLink/README.md

 - click on SSH client
 - go to terminal or command prompt - go to the folder where the key is downloaded(ex: cd downloads in mycase)
 - give the command - chmod 400 <key-file-name>.pem (changing the permision of our secret key)
-- give the command - ssh -i <key-file-name>.pem ubuntu@<instance-public-ip> (connecting to our instance using the key)
+- give the command - ssh -i <key-file-name>.pem ubuntu@<instance-public-ip> (connecting to our instance using the key) - logging into our machine
 - once you are in your ubunto maching - install nodejs - curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash
 - close the terminal and reopen, make sure you are in the folder where your key is present
 - Download and install Node.js: